FZambia/centrifuge/examples/tornado_application/README.md

 Centrifuge client's application example
 =======================================

-First, run Centrifuge, create new project and then run this app with correct Centrifuge address, secret and public project keys:
+First, run Centrifuge, create new project and bidirectional category "bee" in it and then run this app with correct Centrifuge address, secret and public project keys:

 ```bash
 python main.py --port=3000 --centrifuge=localhost:8000 --public_key=PUBLIC --secret_key=SECRET